-Enjoy fun water sports such as kayaking and paragliding.
-Or snorkel for ‘Nemo’ on the small natural and artificial shore-based coral reef.
+Enjoy fun water sports such as kayaking and paragliding or snorkel in search of ‘Nemo’ on the small natural and artificial shore-based coral reef.

-Note: jellyfish season is from December-March.
+Jellyfish season is from December to March.
 Outside of this time, however, you are more likely to get hit by floating plastic than jellies (sad, but true).